textkernel/tx-dotnet/README.md

 ## Basic Usage

-### Creating a `SovrenClient`
+### Creating a `TxClient`
 This is the object that you will use to perform API calls.
-You create it with your account credentials and the `SovrenClient` makes the raw API calls for you.
+You create it with your account credentials and the `TxClient` makes the raw API calls for you.
 These credentials can be found in the [Sovren Portal][portal].
 Be sure to select the correct `DataCenter` for your account.
 #### Without using dependency injection:
 ```c#
 SovrenClient client = new SovrenClient(httpClient, new SovrenClientSettings